kensiprell/ktorio.github.io/clients/http-client/calls/requests.md

 }
 ```

-## Custom requests
+## Custom Requests

-We cannot live only on *get* requests, Ktor allows you to build complex
+We cannot rely only on *get* requests, and Ktor allows you to build complex
-requests with any of the HTTP verbs, with the flexibility to process responses in many ways.
+requests with any of the HTTP verbs with the flexibility to process responses in many ways.

-### The `call` method
+### The `call` Method
 {: #call-method }

-The HttpClient `call` method, returns an `HttpClientCall` and allows you to perform
+The HttpClient `call` method returns an `HttpClientCall` and allows you to perform
 simple untyped requests.

 You can read the content using `response: HttpResponse`.
 For further information, check out the [receiving content using HttpResponse](/clients/http-client/calls/responses.html) section.

 ```kotlin
 val call = client.call("http://127.0.0.1:8080/") {